ArpitAswal/KotlinQuizApp/README.md

 .Otherwise if the user SignIn with Google first then user can not register with that Gmail

+.For forgot password user has to enter his/her Gmail and the link will sent it.
+But here we can't fetch the password that user will set so the user has to update his password in Profile Setting

 ![IMG_20240523_213524](https://github.com/ArpitAswal/KotlinQuizApp/assets/87036588/d755fbf1-b6a9-4f57-9214-a71c82ad2b1c)
 ![Screenshot_2024-05-23-19-52-55-997_com example quizapp](https://github.com/ArpitAswal/KotlinQuizApp/assets/87036588/ff082e02-3e5d-44d3-8396-2c46232e4dea)